 In a wireless product, battery life significantly contributes to overall useability, and we give it a 15% weighting.
 To test battery life, we created a 2-hour playlist with a mix of varying types of music.
 We then fully charged each pair of headphones and played that playlist on loop at 75% volume until the headphones died.
 For the truly wireless earbuds, we considered the battery life of the buds themselves, not the number of extra charges from the corresponding charging cases.
 Spoiler alert; every model will last through your workout (unless you're an Olympic endurance athlete or ultra marathoner, then all bets are off).

-The best performers in our battery life tests are the JBL Reflect Mini 2, the Powerbeats Pro, and the Jabra Elite 75t, all of which lasted over 11 hours.
-The Powerbeats3 followed closely behind, clocking out at the 10-hour mark.
+The best performers in our battery life tests are the Powerbeats Pro and the Jabra Elite 75t, which lasted over 11 hours.

 Even the lowest scoring products have a reasonable battery life, allowing you plenty of time to complete your activities and then offering a few recharges while in the case so they are ready to go for the next round.
 The Jaybird Vista ran for 5.75 hours and can store a few additional charges in the charging case.
 The Apple AirPods Pro lasted 5 hours and can store a few more charges in their charging case.